-When I think of Acadia National Park, I first think about going with my dad to see and hear the Thunder Hole and then ride up to the top of Cadillac Mt to see the ocean views.
-The Mt is the highest on the Atlantic Coast.
-There is a lot more to see but it can involve some physical activity.
-Are you ready to climb up to see the Bubble Rock, the Beehive or the Precipice?
+Acadia Park brings back pleasant memories.
+I first think about going with my dad to see and hear the Thunder Hole.
+Then we would ride up to the top of Cadilac Mountain to see the panoramic ocean views of Frenchman’s Bay.
+The Mountain is the highest on the entire Atlantic Coastline.
+There is a lot more to see at Acadia Park.
+More physical activity is required.
+Are you now getting excited to climb to see the Bubble Rock, the Beehive or the Precipice?
+This is where the physical activity kick in.

-Acadia is a beautiful place on MT Desert Island and something to see.
-It is one of the most visited parks in the US.
-Martha Stewart recently described it.
-Although I am a relative newcomer to Mount Desert Island, having purchased my house on the edge of Acadia National Park in 1997, I feel as if I have always been there.
+Although a relative newcomer to Mount Desert Island, my house is on the edge of Acadia National Park.
 I have become totally enamored of everything the place has to offer: the park, the woods, the moss, the sea, the

 Rockefeller Jr. in the early 1900s, these rustic, car-free pathways

 meander through the woodlands, offering scenic vistas of the

 landscape.
 Decades ago, they suffered neglect, but they are now maintained beautifully, thanks to a joint private-public partnership between the Friends of Acadia and the National Park Service.